antomuli/aura/README.md

 Aura leaves the decision on JS vendor libraries up to you.
 There is no hard dependency on Backbone, while there is a plug-in to support it.
 You could use frameworks like Marionette inside of Aura if you chose to.

-Backbone.Marionette provides a set of prefabricated Backbone.js views to handle common display scenarios.
-The Views Marionette provides also helps with handling garbage collection, namely eliminating zombie views caused by undeleted references.
-Marionette View's also include its own event library built on top of Backbone.Events, that is also able to bind to non-`Backbone.View` objects and support for separating applications into modules.
+[Backbone.Marionette](https://github.com/marionettejs/backbone.marionette) provides a set of prefabricated Backbone.js views to handle common display scenarios.
+These views help with handling garbage collection by eliminating zombie views caused by undeleted references.
+It augments Backbone.Events into its own [EventAggregator](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.eventaggregator.md).
+It includes optional support for [separating applications into modules](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.module.md).
 Marionette has a hard dependency on Backbone.js.

 **Q: How do you share a collection using Aura? e.g If I have a collection using many widgets, how do I correctly share this collection?**